 According to the geotechnical report, peak ground accelerations at the site were estimated using a deterministic method and a computer program (EQFAULT ver.
 2.2 developed by T.W.
 Blake.
 The average maximum credible site acceleration using attenuation relationships was estimated at 0.36g.
 Using probabilistic graphs for an exposure period of 50 years and for an event having a 10 percent probability of exceedance, the average ground acceleration is 0.38g.
-Based on this analysis a peak ground acceleration and ground deformation analyses.
+Based on this analysis a peak ground acceleration of 0.38g, which results from a 7.2 magnitude earthquake, was used for the liquefaction and ground deformation analyses.
 Based on the geotechnical analyses that was prepared for the project and reviewed by the County's Department of Public Works, the County accepted the use of geotechnical report's peak ground acceleration figure of 0.38g, consistent with the LCP.
 The County found that the information in the geologic report regarding ground acceleration was adequate and that using a ground acceleration of .38g rather than 0.5g was appropriate for this project given the location and size of the building.